jmpark0808/jmpark0808.github.io/workexperience.md

 AICAT, January 2019 - December 2019

 - Developed and implemented real time polyphonic piano note transcription model with PyTorch, Librosa and SoundFile based on RCNN.
-- Helped raise 80% of the company’s funding by winning the NAVER AI-Starthon.
+- Helped raise 80% of the company’s funding (~$200k USD) by winning the NAVER AI-Starthon.
 - Spoke at international conferences with 6000 + attendees about AI's role in international patents and art.

 ## Senior Researcher & Consultant